webreactor/docker-project/Readme.md

-  shell - uses extra parameter to run shell command for each app status - prints current services with repos and their commands help - prints help your_command - defined as label for the service (example: labels: PROJECT_TEST: make test)
+  shell - uses extra parameter to run shell command for each app status - prints current services with repos and their commands help - prints help your_command - defined as label for the service (example: labels: project.test: make test)

 Arguments:
   Full name        | Short | Default          | Note